Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 Order of Saint Sava, Knight (V Class), 2nd type 1904-1921

 Order of Saint Sava, Knight (V Class), 2nd type 1904-1921.
 This excellent example bearing French silver hallmark (crown suspension) is not from Bertrand's shop.
 Pretty much every detail is different: picture of the Saint, suspension, totally different crown (beautifully detailed), date on reverse is part of the center disk (unlike Bertrand's examples which were a separate part) just to name a few.
-At this time, we do not know who was the manufacturer (no literature lists another French maker of this Order).
 One small repair to blue enamel (bottom right arm) - well done though.
 Few superficial chips here and there but not detractive.
 Ribbon is original and faded to obverse.
 An exciting example of an unknown maker.
 Would certainly fit well in an advanced collection.
 A super piece!
 Item # Ser-31 *SOLD*

 *SOLD*